doctrine/orm/UPGRADE.md

 Using it has no effect, it should have been removed in 3.0.0.
 Instead, use the `Doctrine\ORM\Mapping\JoinColumn` attribute multiple times.

+## `LockMode::NONE` is now a no-op

+`LockMode::NONE` means "no lock", but it used to be handled like a pessimistic lock mode in two places:

+- `EntityManager::find()` refreshed an entity that was already in the identity map, discarding any in-memory changes.
+- `EntityManager::lock()` required an active transaction and ran a `SELECT` statement without any lock hint.

+Both now do nothing, which is consistent with `EntityManager::refresh()` and `Query::setLockMode()`.
+If you relied on `find()` reloading the entity, call `EntityManager::refresh()` explicitly.

 ## Deprecated `Doctrine\ORM\Query\AST\TypedExpression`

 Implement `Doctrine\ORM\Query\AST\ExpressionWithReturnType` instead, which exposes